CEO Eddie Loewen Talks Player Development, Why Training in Germany is So Beneficial

 In 2015, Taillefer was invited to Munich, Germany to play against high-level youth academies in Europe.
 In summer 2016, he went back to Duesseldorf Germany and played against youth teams such as BVB, Bayer Leverkusen, Fortuna Duesseldorf, RW Essen and VFL Bochum.

-“GFL’s training during not only prepared me for the grueling season but gave me the confidence to play for Tampa Bay United and winning the National Championship,” said Taillefer.
+“This training during not only prepared me for the grueling season but gave me the confidence to play for Tampa Bay United and winning the National Championship,” said Taillefer.
 “We have played over 11 months of straight soccer, winning 8 Championships, and ended the season with the US Youth Soccer National Championship.
-I was able to score 40 goals during this season and attribute a lot of my success this season to my experience with GFL Soccer.”
+I was able to score 40 goals during this season and attribute a lot of my success this season to my experience training with Eddie in Germany.”

 Jiminez made 15 starts his freshman year and was named to the BIG EAST All-Freshman Team.

-Stevie Rudderham — USF Sophomore first traveled overseas to Munich, Germany with GFL when he was in High School.
+Stevie Rudderham — USF Sophomore first traveled overseas to Munich, Germany with Eddie when he was in High School.

 “After high school, I tried out for FC Magdeburg, a second division Bundesliga team in Germany and was invited to play with their U19 team.
 The discipline on the field was incredible and the comradery in the locker room was amazing,” said Ruddergam.
 “Here was a place to focus on the training session and then cool down afterward.
-These experiences and opportunities — made possible by GFL — have helped shape me into the player I am today.”
+These experiences and opportunities have helped shape me into the player I am today.”